-The other nations in this blog are the ones in real life (so I leave them to their own devices, other than international tournaments- ha ha!) and also the seven other made-up nations.
-Four of them are part of ‘Grand Eborias’- the continental land mass:
+The other nations in this blog are the ones in real life (so I leave them to their own devices, other than international tournaments- ha ha!) and also the ten other made-up nations. seven of them are part of the ‘Central Atlantica(s)’ continent.

 Language: Spanish | Population: 9 Million | Capital: San Marcos